 I am a post-doctoral researcher focusing on governance and education in national, regional and global contexts.
-Since 2014, I live in Brussels, Belgium.
+Since 2021.
+I live in Krakow, Poland.
 I grew up in Denmark, close to the German border in the south of Jutland, from where I moved first to Aarhus, then Copenhagen, and later London and Bristol in the UK, as well as Brussels in Belgium.

 I graduated in 2000 as an elementary ("grundskole" in Danish, for grades 0-10) school teacher in Aarhus, Denmark.